b-marie/brittanyellichblog/content/content/6-code-reviews/index.md

 * Does the code require an update to documentation as well?
 * Do UI changes match the designs?

+### Anti-patterns

+* Nit picking: not particularly helpful.
+Use code formatters where possible to avoid styling issues and make sure to communicate that what you're pointing out is a "nit"
+* Requesting design changes when the code works: This is a waste of everyone's time unless there's a very good reason.
+This is an indication that you're looking at the code at the wrong time.
+* Inconsistent feedback: Happens a lot when there aren't any standards on how your company does these and is an indication that standards should be introduced.
+* Ghost reviewer: If your code change is too big you won't get an actual review.
+* Ping pong reviews: Going back and forth and continuously requesting more changes.
+This happens when the goal of the review is to find problems.
+You can always find problems and this isn't an effective way to approach reviews.
+This is an indication that you need a better "definition of done" for your team.

 ### Tone

 It is very hard to convey emotion through text, so it is important that you check your tone to make sure it comes across the way you want it to.
 This is a great thing to discuss in team agreements to make sure that everyone on your team is on the same page.